 What is 9,027 divided by 17?

-To answer this, you need to pull out a calculator, punch in the numbers, and then you could confidently say the answer which is 531.
+To answer this, you need to pull out a calculator, punch in the numbers, and then you can confidently say the answer, which is 531.

 This time you knew the answer instantly because you have it stored in your memory.